zettlrobert/arch-container/readme.md

 - [docker compose](https://docs.docker.com/compose/install/)

 ### Recommended

 - an installed nerdfont https://www.nerdfonts.com/

 ## Usage

 - adjust the variable values in the Dockerfile to fit your requirements
 - run `launch.sh` inside the cloned directory
+- run `launch.sh --new` if the image and containers should be completely recrated !DANGER you will lose whatever you did in the container.
 - hint: if you use this repo as a submodule in your project, ensure that the paths are set up correctly.

 ## Plans